SunExpress: Foundation and early years

+Development since 2010

 In May 2010, SunExpress took delivery of the first of six newly purchased Boeing 737-800s and launched its new corporate identity including its new logo, aircraft livery, new corporate colours, uniforms and visual identity elements.

-SunExpress Deutschland GmbH was founded in 2011.
+SunExpress Deutschland was founded in 2011.
 The company started business operations in June 2011.
 Besides the Turkish destinations on the South Coast, on the Aegean, on the Black Sea and in the East of the country, it also serves – with German registration – destinations along the Mediterranean, Black Sea, North Africa and Red Sea.

 SunExpress decided to invest in its building and SunExpress Plaza was built in June 2012.
-The new company building is environmental friendly, and is located in a natural setting.
+The new company building is environmental friendly and is located in a natural setting.
 The architectural theme of the building is transparency and naturalness; therefore each room has been designed so that it has access to natural light and fresh air.
 The sun is a source for clean energy inside the building.
-The solar panels on the roof generate enough electricity to supply power to all of the computers.
+The solar panels on the roof generate enough electricity to supply power to all the computers.
 On the exterior of the building, “smart” glass panels have been used to allow sun rays to shine inside the building while blocking out unwanted heat to help reduce cooling costs.
 Orange, bergamot, and lemon trees have been planted in both the interior and exterior gardens.

-The building consists of 1 basement and 4 floors which house 250 SunExpress employees in 87 offices.
+The building consists of one basement and four floors, which houses 250 SunExpress employees in 87 offices.
 There are several special category spaces incorporating meeting, briefing, training, storage, and various special operation rooms.
-The building also hosts common archive room, a stationary flight simulator room and a general purpose auditorium.
+The building also hosts a common archive room, a stationary flight simulator room and a general purpose auditorium.

 On 23 June 2020, it has been announced that SunExpress' German subsidiary SunExpress Deutschland would cease operations and be liquidated.
 Its route network would be partially taken over by SunExpress and Eurowings.

+On 30 October 2023, SunExpress Airlines successfully completed its inaugural flight to Ercan Airport (Northern Cyprus) with 118 passengers.
+This special flight coincided with the 100th Anniversary of the Republic of Turkey, marking a significant historical moment.
+SunExpress will operate flights to Ercan Airport on Sundays, Mondays, Thursdays, and Fridays, making four round trips per week.
+This new route is highlighted as a crucial step both for travelers wishing to travel from İzmir to Cyprus and for Ercan Airport to serve a broader audience.
+In 2024, SunExpress and the Bulgarian airline Electra Airways announced a new flight program for flights to the Bulgarian Black Sea coast, covering the summer tourist season with flights from 7 German airports to Varna and Burgas.
+The new project will operate through joint operations, with SunExpress participating through sales and flight program planning, while Electra Airways will provide aircraft and crew.